-In a perfect world, we’d have plenty of time to test every website page on every possible browser and device.
+In a perfect world, we’d have the time to test every page on every browser and device.
 But we don’t.
-That’s why it’s important to approach web testing with a strong compatibility testing strategy in mind.
+That’s why it’s important to approach web testing with a strong compatibility testing strategy.
 A clear strategy helps testers complete compatibility tests in a way that balances both thoroughness and time.

 Test Only Page Templates on All Browsers & Devices

 Your website is likely reusing page templates for multiple pages.
 You may, for example, use one template for your home page, another for main menu pages, a third for lesser page content, and a fourth for blog posts.
 Because a page’s content rarely affects how that page is displayed in the browser, a template that works for one page should work on other pages as well.